homogenizing herd level antigenic fixation

 but there are some reasons to be particularly worried about how this will affect the future at a societal/herd immunity level that we have not explored and i think we need to, because this antigenic fixation generated by the widespread application of a badly leaky or even infection amplifying vaccine is quite different that what occurs in nature.

-most OAS is natural. it’s juts a property of human immune function in the face of pathogens that mutate a lot. we have seen this same thing in flu. you build up a set of immune responses when you are young and fixate into them.
+most OAS is natural. it’s just a property of human immune function in the face of pathogens that mutate a lot. we have seen this same thing in flu. you build up a set of immune responses when you are young and fixate into them.

 as you get old and your generalized responses attenuate, you rely upon these learned responses more and more. old age and experience substitutes for for youth and a potent army of generalized immune responders. this is expected and normal.